At least 17 migrants drown in shipwreck off Tunis | Law-Order

-At least 17 African migrants drowned in a shipwreck off Tunisia as they tried to cross the Mediterranean from Libya to Italy, the Tunisian Red Crescent said on Thursday.
+At least 17 African migrants drowned in a shipwreck off Tunis as they tried to cross the Mediterranean from Libya to Italy, the Tunisian Red Crescent said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)